Parent? Then you’ll be in need of a child-friendly boozer! I’ve rounded up my favourite family-friendly pubs with playgrounds in Bristol…

 While there’s no actual play equipment for kids, their grounds are also large enough to fit in their very own Petanque pitch and there’s a large grassy area where you can see the water rushing over the weir up-close.
 If you fancy a pre- or post-pub stroll, there are riverside walks to Bath (Swineford) in one direction and Bristol (past the old Fry’s Chocolate factory) in the other.

-The Swan, Swineford
+The Swan Inn Swineford

 It never fails to amaze me how you can drive just 25 minutes out of Bristol and find yourself in rolling rural countryside.
-Sitting at the foot of sloping hills and overlooking fields this Bath Ales-owned, family-friendly pub is a great place to end up after doing a walk nearby.
-Inside the pub has a characterful charm, with cosy country inn vibes and a roaring fire in the hearth on cold days, while outside you’ll find beer garden tables under a new marquee, overlooking an outdoor children’s playground, where you can enjoy your pint while the little ones play.
+Sitting at the foot of sloping hills and overlooking fields this Bath Ales-owned, this family-friendly pub with garden play area is a great place to end up after doing a walk nearby.
+Inside the pub has a characterful charm, with cosy country inn vibes and a roaring fire in the hearth on cold days, while outside you’ll find beer garden tables under a marquee, overlooking an outdoor children’s playground, where you can enjoy your pint while the little ones play.

 The Bath Soft Cheese Company, Kelston

-Not far from the Swan at Swineford, tucked away in the midst of rolling green hills and fields is Park Farm – the home of The Bath Soft Cheese Company.
+Tucked away in the midst of rolling green hills and fields is Park Farm – the home of The Bath Soft Cheese Company.
 If you’ve ever tasted the award-winning, artisan handmade cheese, it’s idyllic countryside origins will go a long way to explaining why it’s so damn delicious.

-Their website shows some fantastic country walks to do in the area – I recommend the short circular, riverside walk with young kids, before refuelling back at the cafe. *Tip: take an empty bottle with you to fill up with their super creamy milk before you leave.
+Their website shows some fantastic country walks to do in the area – I recommend the short circular, riverside walk with young kids, before heading back to the cafe for some tasty grub.

+Liked this post on the best pubs with play areas Bristol?
 Discover more child-friendly places and things to do in Bristol with kids:

 Pin it